Zotero: ZotFile

 PDFs (or other files) can be synchronized from Zotero to other mobile apps through the ZotFile plugin.

 Juris-M

 Juris-M is a fork of Zotero with additional features supporting legal research and multilingual citations.
 It allows for multilingual citations, and translations and transliterations of citation fields and provides additional support for needs of scholars in fields of law.
 It was created by Frank Bennett, an associate professor of comparative law at Nagoya University, who continues to maintain it.
 Amongst the legal citation styles supported are the American Bluebook style, the UK OSCOLA style, and the Canadian McGill style.
 Many other European and Commonwealth jurisdictions are also supported.

 Mobile apps

-Zotero mobile apps are available for iOS (iPad and iPhone) and for Android tablets and phones.
+Zotero mobile apps are available for iOS (iPad and iPhone) and Android.
+Several apps not developed by Zotero for Android tablets and phones are available as well.
 The iOS app is developed by the creators of the Zotero desktop app and was released in March 2022.
-An Android app by Zotero is also under development.
+A stable version of Zotero's own Android app by Zotero has been released in June 2025.